Home Warranty Cash Out Option: What You Need to Know About Cash Settlements

 See what plans you qualify for in less than 2 minutes

-Here are typical coverage limits (which also function as maximum cash payout ceilings) by item:
+Here are typical 2026 coverage limits (which also function as maximum cash payout ceilings) compared to real-world replacement costs:

 Pincher's Pro Tip

-For major systems like HVAC, the gap between a cash payout and actual replacement cost can be several thousand dollars.
-If your unit needs full replacement, it may be worth having the warranty company coordinate the job rather than taking cash — unless you have a contractor willing to beat their internal rate.
+For major systems like HVAC, the gap between a cash payout and actual replacement cost can now exceed $10,000 in 2026.
+If your unit needs full replacement, it may be worth having the warranty company coordinate the job rather than taking cash, unless you have a contractor willing to beat their internal rate.

 Smart Savings Made Simple!